zhaochen0110/zhaochen0110.github.io/_pages/about.md

 🤔 My research interests are primarily focused on exploring various challenges related to the dynamic of **"time"** in machine learning.
 Currently, my main focus is on Large Language Models (LLMs), covering the following topics:
 - **Temporal Adaptation and Generalization:** Investigating strategies to update LLMs for enhanced temporal adaptation, aiming to improve their ability to generalize to future contexts and ensure robustness in the temporal dimension.
 - **Impact of Temporal Knowledge Dynamics:** Exploring the effects of temporal knowledge becoming outdated and the subsequent updating process in the parametric memory of LLMs.
-How do these updates influence or lead to hallucination within the model?
+How do these updates influence or lead to hallucinations within the model?
 - **Temporal Reasoning in LLMs:** Enhancing LLMs' comprehension of time, including basic temporal concepts understanding (e.g., duration, frequency) and intricate temporal interpretations and computations (e.g., causality, arithmetic).

-📖 *Can the progress of civilization, the advancement of technology truly transcend time?
-Or are we just endlessly persuing the elusive dust in the hourglass?*
+📖 *Can the progress of civilization, and the advancement of technology truly transcend time?
+Or are we just endlessly pursuing the elusive dust in the hourglass?*

 🤝 Recently, I develop a fascination with analyses concerning the interpretability of LLMs.
 If you're interested in discussing these topics or are considering collaboration, feel free to drop me a message!